Why is insurance so expensive for teenage & young drivers?

 The location of the biggest Universities in the UK has an influence on the cost of insurance for its students.
 As crime and insurance claim rates are often higher in the cities and areas students live, the cost of insurance may be higher than more rural areas.

 The below table shows the average comprehensive policy price for each of the cities containing the ten largest Universities.
 It's worth noting that the prices shown below are an average across all age ranges and not just students.

 |University of Birmingham

 |University of Northumbria

 *Figures for University population published by Higher Education Statistics Agency 2012-2013 (excluding The Open University)

 How can I reduce the price of my insurance?

-Rather than waiting a couple of years to build up your no claims bonus, there are other ways you can reduce the amount you pay for teenage or young driver car insurance.
+Rather than waiting a couple of years to build up your no claims bonus, there are other ways you can reduce the amount you pay for car insurance.

 Take a look at this short video on top tips to cheaper car insurance.